Darker98/Chunker/README.md

-# File Download System
+# Chunker

 This project allows clients to download large files from multiple servers simultaneously.
 The file is segmented into smaller fragments and distributed across the servers.
-The client then downloads each fragment, combines them, and deletes the temporary files.
+The client then downloads each fragment and combines them.

 ## Client Operation